thu-coai/Emotional-Support-Conversation/README.md

 # Emotional-Support-Conversation
 ### *Copyright © 2021 CoAI Group, Tsinghua University.
 All rights reserved.
 Data and codes are for academic research use only.*

+## 2024-05-14
+### Added
+- To support future research, we release `FailedESConv.json`, 276 negative samples of emotional support conversations that were primarily dropped when we were collecting ESConv.
+    - Our rule to determine an effectively negtive sample: (# of turn > 2 AND # of speaker > 1)  AND ((post-conversation survey was done AND (negtive emotion intensity does not decrease OR empathy score <=2 OR relevance score <=2 )) OR (the support-seeker did not finish the post-conversation survey AND the support-seeker's last feedback score <= 2) )

 Data and codes for the ACL 2021 paper: [**Towards Emotional Support Dialog Systems**](https://arxiv.org/abs/2106.01144)

 If you use our codes or your research is related to our paper, please kindly cite our paper: